You've heard this phrase before, right?

 "Divide and conquer" refers to an old military strategy: A way to seize power by turning one's opponents against each other.
 By isolating multiple factions, they become more vulnerable than a cohesive whole.

-The phrase is usually traced back to a Macedonian King in ~350 BC.
-It's been referenced since by a wide variety of people including Napoleon, Machiavelli, and Julius Caesar.
+The phrase has been traced back to a Macedonian King in ~350 BC.
+It's been referenced by a wide variety of people (Napoleon, Machiavelli, Julius Caesar etc).

-By sowing discord and distraction, individual groups will become more susceptible to manipulation.
-By undermining potential alliances and spreading distrust, a larger force can gain - or maintain - a strategic advantage.
+The theory = By sowing discord and distraction, individual groups will become more susceptible to manipulation.
+By undermining potential alliances and spreading general distrust, a larger force can gain - or maintain - a strategic advantage.

-When I discovered these historical origins, I was shocked: The phrase has nothing to do with modern project management.
+The phrase has nothing to do with modern project management or efficient task distribution.
 And everything to do with power and control.